tangentsoft/pidp8i/doc/cc8-manual.md

     PDP-8/I simulation underneath that pretty front panel, we’re sorry to pop your bubble, but those are the facts of the matter.)

-*   At build time, the OS/8 FORTRAN II/SABR subystem must be available.
+*   At build time, the OS/8 FORTRAN II/SABR subsystem must be available.

 *   At run time, any [stdio](#stdio) operation involving file I/O assumes it is running atop OS/8.
 For instance, file name arguments to [`fopen()`](#fopen) are passed to OS/8 for interpretation.

-There is likley a subset of CC8-built programs which will run independently of OS/8, but the bounds on that class of programs is not currently clear to us.
+There is likely a subset of CC8-built programs which will run independently of OS/8, but the bounds on that class of programs is not currently clear to us.